 All 911 drivers plus one accompanying person, upon presentation of the vehicle registration at the box office of the Porsche Museum, have free admission from June 4 to September 29, 2013.
 The Porsche Museum also foregoes any admission price for visitors who have been born in 1963 and can prove it by presenting their ID.

-The museum shop will have a selection of special 911 items for sale: The in-house publishers “Edition Porsche Museum” is putting out a book entitled “911x911” in the anniversary year of the Eleven; it is available in five languages in the shop of the Porsche Museum and costs 39.90 euro.
+The museum shop will have a selection of special 911 items for sale: Soon the in-house publishers “Edition Porsche Museum” is putting out a book entitled “911x911” in the anniversary year of the Eleven; it will be available in five languages in the shop of the Porsche Museum and costs 39.90 euro.
 A Bordeaux with the fine-sounding name of “Rouge Pérou” has been bottled exclusively for the Porsche Museum and can be had there for 29.00 euro.
 The designation of “Rosso Bordeaux” has been taken from the 911 colour table – in French, it's “Rouge Pérou.”
 Alongside small items like 911 sheet-metal cards and a cutting board with the design of the 911 silhouette, the museum keeps vehicle miniatures for model car fans on hand.
 Posters depicting 50 production cars and race cars (for 19.00 euro each) round off the anniversary range of offers.